dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

     <img src="/images/dotnet-trace-perfetto/pan4.png" alt="Picture with a column of stack frames">
 </figure>

 We finally know what service is being called!
-FullUpdateObject() is being called to update a Product, we can tell because the call stack goes like this:
+FullUpdateObject() is being called to update a Product, we can tell this by looking at the call stack:

 - Cmf.Services.GenericServiceManagement.GenericServiceController.FullUpdateObject()
   - Cmf.Foundation.[...].GenericServiceOrchestration.FullUpdateObject()